paip-web/pwbs/docs/source/code_docs/submodules/module_pwbs_pwbs-class.rst

 This module is place for main PWBS Program Class.

 .. py:class:: PWBS

     This class is main PWBS Program Class.

     Constructor is making these steps:

     * Making Argument Parser [Parser of CLI Arguments]

     * Initialize Parser

     * Making PWBS Config Manager Object

     * Check for errors of PWBS Config Manager Object

     * Initialize Config Manager

-.. py:method:: PWBS.parser_initializer(self)
+.. py:method:: PWBS.parser_initializer()

     This method is to initalize parser.

     This method is making these steps:

     * Making Special Tasks Argument Group

     * Adding Special Tasks Commands: [--verbose, --debug, --version, --new-config, --log, --log-file, --config-file, --test-mode, --run-tests]

     * Adding Task Argument [This argument takes everything which is after special tasks commands or everything if there isn't any special task command]

     * Adding Local Configuration Tasks Argument Group

-.. py:method:: PWBS.localconfig_parser_initializer(self)
+.. py:method:: PWBS.localconfig_parser_initializer()

     This method is to initalize parser of local configuration.

     This method is:

     * Trying to change json tasks into Commands Class Object changing it into one CommandList Class Object with all commands.

-.. py:method:: PWBS.special_tasks_interpreter(self)
+.. py:method:: PWBS.special_tasks_interpreter()

     This method is to interpret special tasks.

     This method is:

     * Checking is any of special task was called.

     * If yes then it executes that special task that was called.

-.. py:method:: PWBS.task_runner(self)
+.. py:method:: PWBS.task_runner()

     This method is to run local configurations tasks.

     This method is:

     * Calling run method on every Command object that was called.

-.. py:method:: PWBS.main(self)
+.. py:method:: PWBS.main()

     This method is main function of Program.

     This method is:

     * Parsing Arguments

     * Interpreting Special Tasks

     * Interpreting Normal Tasks